microsoft/ts-gyb/documentation/template-guide.md

 # Template Guide

-ts-codegen uses [mustache](http://mustache.github.io) template to generate code.
+ts-gyb uses [mustache](http://mustache.github.io) template to generate code.
 Refer to [mustache Manul](http://mustache.github.io/mustache.5.html) for supported syntax.

 ## Required templates

-ts-codegen needs two templates: module template and named type template.
+ts-gyb needs two templates: module template and named type template.

 ### Module template

-ts-codegen uses this template to generate a file for every module.
+ts-gyb uses this template to generate a file for every module.
 Typically, generated file includes a module class and all types used in the method parameters and return values of the module.

 ### Named type template

-When a TypeScript `interface` or an `enum` is used by more than one module, it is not suitable to place the generated type in any module file. ts-codegen uses this template to generate a single file that hosts all shared TypeScript types found in method parameters and return types.
+When a TypeScript `interface` or an `enum` is used by more than one module, it is not suitable to place the generated type in any module file. ts-gyb uses this template to generate a single file that hosts all shared TypeScript types found in method parameters and return types.

 ## Variables

-ts-codegen defines some variables that can be directly used in templates.
+ts-gyb defines some variables that can be directly used in templates.

 ### Variables in templates